Behavior Management Program

 Professional help is often sought by parents who are experiencing difficulty managing their young children’s externalizing behaviors such as extreme tantrums and aggression1.

-In many behavior management programs, the parents are trained as behavior therapists for their own children2.
+In many behavior management training, the parent is trained as the primary therapist for their own child2.
 One well-established child behavior therapy approach has been to work with parents in groups.
 As part of the training, parents typically receive lectures, discussions, and reading assignments.
-They observe their children’s behavior at home, record it, and then present their findings to the therapists.
+They observe their children’s behaviors at home, record it, and then present their findings to the therapists.

 This group treatment approach encourages mutual sharing and feedback in a non-threatening environment and utilizes professional time efficiently.

-Instead of working in groups, this model of intervention involved working directly with parent-child pairs, modeling in practice, and providing immediate feedback to parents.
+Instead of working in groups, this model of intervention involved working directly with the parent-child pairs, modeling in practice, and providing immediate feedback to parents.